viperleed/viperleed/doc/content/basics/tensor_leed.rst

 expensive. :cite:p:`rousTensorLEEDTechnique1986`

-That being said, there remain some fundamental caveats to the structure optimization in the tensor LEED approximation and also |LEED IV| in general:
+That being said, there remain some fundamental caveats to the structure optimization in the tensor-LEED approximation and also |LEED IV| in general:

--   Since the tensor LEED method is a perturbative approach, it only works reliably for *small* perturbations.
+-   Since the tensor-LEED method is a perturbative approach, it only works reliably for *small* perturbations.
 What constitutes a *small* perturbation is naturally system-dependent, but generally, the limit lies in the range of 0.2 Å to 0.3 Å at best :cite:`rousTensorLEEDTechnique1986`.
 For larger